kdesai2018/ultimate-hackathon-starting-guide/mobile-apps/README.md

 ### Native Android
 Android Studio is the official IDE for developing software for Android devices.
 It bundles a variety of tools, including Kotlin and Java compilers, a user interface builder, and Android simulators.
 It is available for download from the link below.
 Kotlin and Java are the primary languages for development, with the first now being the preferred choice by Google.
 Kotlin is cleaner to code, but if you already have experience with Java, we recommend sticking with that. <br/>
 Here are some tutorials for getting Android Studio set up and running your first mobile app.
-We have also attached the official Kotlin guide for reference.<br/>
+We have also attached the official Kotlin guide for reference.

 ***Download Android Studio:***<br/>
 https://developer.android.com/studio <br/>
 ***Setting Up Tutorials:***<br/>